sanujav18/netflix-comedy-audience-custering/README.md

 ## 📺 1.
 Project Background

 The landscape of television consumption is undergoing a rapid transformation, largely driven by the proliferation of ad-supported streaming platforms.
-A significant indicator of this shift is Netflix's announcement in May 2025: its ad-supported tier now boasts a substantial 94 million monthly active users.
-This remarkable growth fuels considerable investment in Connected TV (CTV) advertising.
+A significant indicator of this shift is **Netflix's announcement in May 2025: its ad-supported tier now boasts a substantial 94 million monthly active users.** This remarkable growth fuels considerable investment in Connected TV (CTV) advertising.
 However, merely reaching a vast audience is insufficient; effective advertising demands genuine connection.
 This project directly addresses a critical need: understanding specific viewer preferences to ensure advertising budgets are allocated with maximum efficacy.
-I meticulously analyzed Netflix comedy TV series, a universally popular content category, to identify distinct audience segments.
+I thoroughly analyzed Netflix comedy TV series, a universally popular content category, to identify distinct audience segments.
 My core objective is to equip advertisers with precise, data-driven insights for more targeted ad placements and optimized budget allocation.

 ## 📊 2.
 Executive Summary

-In light of the imperative to effectively engage millions of new Netflix ad-tier users, this project employed a precise analytical process to map viewer preferences.
-By meticulously analyzing 460 Netflix comedy TV series, I transformed raw content data into a clear representation of audience tastes.
-This in-depth analysis revealed four distinct and valuable audience segments: The Everyday Laughter Seeker, The Intellectually Curious Animation Buff, The Family-Friendly Adventure Curator, and The Relationship & Dramedy Explorer.
+To effectively engage the millions of new Netflix ad-tier users, this project employed a precise analytical process to map viewer preferences.
+By analyzing 460 Netflix comedy TV series, I transformed raw content data into a clear representation of audience tastes. **This in-depth analysis revealed four distinct and valuable audience segments:**

+- The Everyday Laughter Seeker
+- The Intellectually Curious Animation Buff
+- The Family-Friendly Adventure Curator
+- The Relationship & Dramedy Explorer

 For advertisers, this granular understanding offers an unparalleled opportunity to significantly maximize their return on investment.
 By tailoring campaigns directly to these unique segments, marketers can achieve far greater impact than through generic approaches, ensuring advertising is highly relevant and budgets are utilized with optimal effectiveness.

 ![PCA](pca.png)